-16. The method of claim 14, wherein the first collimated beam has a first diameter of at least about 20 times a first wavelength of the first frequency and the second collimated beam has a second diameter of at least about 20 times a second wavelength of the second frequency.

-17. The method of claim 14, wherein the first frequency and the second frequency are from around 75 gigahertz to around 100 gigahertz.

-18. The method of claim 14, wherein the transmitting step comprises:

-transmitting the plurality of radio frequency signals having the first frequency and the second frequency into the ground in which the first frequency and the second frequency change to change the difference frequency through a range of frequencies.

-19. The method of claim 14, wherein the object having the electrical non-linear characteristic is a metal with corrosion in portions of the metal.

-20. The method of claim 14, wherein the object is one of an improvised explosive device, a detonator with non-linear electronic components, a bunker, an electronic instrument control system, a computer, and communication equipment.
+- transmitting a plurality of continuous wave radio frequency signals having the first frequency and the second frequency. - 17.
+The method of claim 14 further comprising: - interpreting the electromagnetic signal received by the receiver. - 18.
+The method of claim 14, wherein the transmitting step comprises: - transmitting a plurality of electromagnetic signals having the first frequency and the second frequency into the ground in which the first frequency and the second frequency change to change the frequency through a range of frequencies. - 19.
+The method of claim 14, wherein the electrical non-15 linear characteristic is a metal with corrosion in portions of the metal. - 20.
+The method of claim 14, wherein the object is one of a tunnel, a bunker, an electronic instrument control system, a computer, or communication equipment.